James "Spanish" Blake: Death of Red Hugh O'Donnell

 Blake is best known for the debunked popular legend that he poisoned Red Hugh O'Donnell, a senior commander of the Irish confederacy.
 Following the Siege of Kinsale, O'Donnell travelled to Spain to secure military support from Philip III.
-O'Donnell met the king in February 1602, who promised that a Spanish naval fleet would be sent to Ireland.
+O'Donnell met the king in February 1602, who promised a Spanish naval fleet would be sent to Ireland.

 Blake approached George Carew to seek safe passage into Spain.

 Blake approached George Carew, Lord President of Munster, in Cork, with an offer to travel to Spain to assassinate O'Donnell.
-In a ciphered letter dated 28 May 1602, Carew informed Charles Blount, Lord Deputy of Ireland, that "James Blake...took a solemn oath to do service...and is gone into Spain with a determination (bound with many oaths) to kill O'Donnell".
+In a ciphered letter dated 28 May 1602, Carew informed Charles Blount, Lord Deputy of Ireland, "James Blake...took a solemn oath to do service...and is gone into Spain with a determination (bound with many oaths) to kill O'Donnell".
 Blake arrived in Lisbon in May 1602.

 Blake is known for his association with Red Hugh O'Donnell via a popular legend.

 O'Donnell was immediately suspicious of Blake and suspected him of being an English spy.
-O'Donnell pointed out that Blake had sailed from Cork "which is the worst place of the kingdom, ruled by the most perverse governor [Carew] of any".
+O'Donnell pointed out Blake had sailed from Cork "which is the worst place of the kingdom, ruled by the most perverse governor [Carew] of any".
 O'Donnell sent his advisor Fr.
 Florence Conroy to the Spanish court to alert the authorities.
 The king's ministers were warned "not to trust [Blake] with any secret information".

 The promised fleet failed to materalise due to a lack of resources, and on 23 July the king cancelled the expedition.
 Frustrated with the lack of progress, O'Donnell asked for another meeting with the king.
 O'Donnell set out for the Spanish court from A Coruña on 26 July and soon after arrived at the Castle of Simancas.
 Around the same time, Blake was in Valladolid.
 Despite Blake's oath to Carew, on 19 August he outlined a detailed plan to the Duke of Lerma for a Spanish expedition aimed at retaking Galway from English control.
-Given Blake's apparent pro-Spanish sentiments, historians Frederick M. Jones and Micheline Kerney Walsh have questioned whether he was truly an English spy, and speculated that Blake was a Spanish agent who proposed the mission as a means of securing safe passage to Spain.
+Given Blake's apparent pro-Spanish sentiments, historians Frederick M. Jones and Micheline Kerney Walsh have questioned whether he was truly an English spy, and speculated Blake was a Spanish agent who proposed the mission as a means of securing safe passage to Spain.